top of page

 Managers often need to respond to problems and errors that occur while employees clock in and out of their shifts.

-This tool enables managers to resolve problems as they arise, without having to visit their office.
+This tool enables managers to resolve problems as they arise, wherever they are, without having to visit their office.

 Project Summary